 The top floor layout of the Inn has been remodeled over the decades.
 The original Post Office was situated between what are now Rooms 3 & 4.
 This space served as the Post Office for the town until 1960, when it was moved to the General Store, south of the Inn.
 New guest rooms, garages, porches, and the fire pit were added over the years, but the Inn has maintained its intimate and cozy appeal.

 Janice Tarr had spent summers in Arch Cape as a child, when visiting with her family from Ohio, and she remembers when the Inn was called The Beach House.
 Jan bought the Inn and the property just west of the Inn in 1981, and she and her husband Bob continued making improvements to the Inn, until selling it in 1988.
 The Tarr’s have stayed as next door neighbors and are featured on the mural in the back yard.
-The Inn changed hands a few more times, before coming to the current owners, Tracy & Henry Hooper, who bought the property in 2004.
-We have worked hard to make the Inn consistent with the style and manner of the north Oregon Coast, while adding some modern amenities that keep our loyal customers coming back year after year.
+The Inn changed hands a few more times, before coming to the current owners, Chris Anderson and Heather Newman, who bought the property in 2016.
+They have worked hard to make the Inn consistent with the style and manner of the north Oregon Coast, while adding some modern amenities that keep our loyal customers coming back year after year.